svincibo/app-ashs/README.md

-# app-ashs
+# app-ashs-segment
-This app implements the (fast) Automated Hippocampus Segmentation Algorithm (ASHS), version 2.0.0.
+This app implements the "segmentation mode" (fast) Automated Hippocampus Segmentation Algorithm (ASHS), version 2.0.0.
 This algorithm uses ANTs to automatically label hippocampal subfields using MRI.
-This implementation does not make use of the ability to retrain based on user-supplied training data.

 More information on ASHS can be found here: http://picsl.upenn.edu/software/ashs/